ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Operations Supported by Clients {#client-operations}

-Building on what is defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}, and with reference to the resources at the Group Manager newly defined earlier in {{sec-interface-GM}} of this document, it is expected that a Client minimally supports also the following set of operations and corresponding interactions with the Group Manager (REQ12).
+Building on what is defined in {{Section 4.1.1 of RFC9594}}, and with reference to the resources at the Group Manager newly defined earlier in {{sec-interface-GM}} of this document, it is expected that a Client minimally supports also the following set of operations and corresponding interactions with the Group Manager (REQ12).

 * GET request to ace-group/GROUPNAME/active, in order to check the current status of the group.